 The Executive Assistant responds to general inquiries by members and the general public and manages memberships and donations.
 The Executive Assistant also provides support to the Executive Director, staff and the SWG Board.

 The Program Director plans, organizes, delivers, and monitors the SWG's programs and services.
-These programs include awards, Writing North and Talking Fresh festivals, retreats, Mentorship Program, Manuscript Evaluation Service, Fall Conference, writing group funding and the Poet Laureate and Youth Poet Laureate programs.
+These programs include Awards, Writing North and Talking Fresh festivals, Writers and Facilitated Retreats, Mentorship Program, Conference, Virtual Writer-in-Residence, and Poet Laureate and Youth Poet Laureate programs.